Skip to main content ↓

 “The key to both generating leads and increasing the close rate is to find the right leads to feed into your sales process.
 Start by clearly defining who your target customer is, and then ask yourself how you can best meet them where they are.” — Jason Aten, Sales Analyst at Fit Small Business

-At this point, you know what your team’s average close rate is and the number of sales you’d like to hit every month.
-Now you have to craft a plan to hit that figure!
+At this point, you know your team’s average close rate and the number of sales you’d like to hit monthly.
+Now, you have to craft a plan to hit that figure!

 There are two ways to do this:

-Let’s say that your team’s average close rate is 6% and you’re currently generating 100 leads a month.
+Let’s say your team’s average close rate is 6%, and you’re currently generating 100 leads monthly.
 This will result in 6 sales every 30 days.
-But if your sales goal is 9 sales a month, you actually need to generate 150 leads to hit this target, assuming your close rate stays the same.
+But if your sales goal is nine sales a month, you actually need to generate 150 leads to hit this target, assuming your close rate stays the same.

 Pro tip: Your CRM should tell you all of the key metrics.